russell/sphinxcontrib-cldomain/README.rst

 * document this project and provide an example.
 * when parsing text from doc strings, package names should be added to un-scoped symbols.
- * still need to filter out symbols that are actually argumnets to the current function.
+ * still need to filter out symbols that are actually arguments to the current function.
 * source view, link function to original source code.
 (Could use linkcode, this can link to code in an external repository.
 Viewcode